SMART Permission Tickets

 Presenter Binding per Ticket Type

-Whether presenter_binding is required is a ticket-type rule: individual-access types (UC1, UC2) require it; B2B types leave it optional, since aud plus client authentication generally suffice.
+Whether presenter_binding is required is a ticket-type rule: the individual-access types require it; B2B types leave it optional, since aud plus client authentication provide the trust boundary.
 See the per-profile constraints in the Use Case Catalog.
 Deployments may require binding more broadly by local policy or narrower profiles.

 Server-Side Validation

-The Data Holder SHALL perform a two-layer validation:
+The Data Holder SHALL validate in two layers:

 1. Layer 1: Client Authentication (Standard OAuth)